What Is An Estate For Years

 An estate for years is just a type of leasehold estate.
 Do not confuse this with any sort of physical ownership!
 An Estate For Years only means that the person is leasing the property for a predetermined length of time.

 The “Estate For Years” lease has a specific beginning date and an end date.
 As the name suggests, it normally lasts for many years.
 The lease also covers in great detail the amount of rent the person leasing (tenant) must pay the owner (landlord).
 Once this lease is over, the person leasing the property must leave.

 On a special note, one interesting thing about an estate for years is that a tenant can build on the property he leases.
 The lease can be for such a long period of time that the tenant may be able to make an income from buildings that he erects on the property.
 This is one thing that makes such a long-term lease attractive.

 Examples of Estates for Years

-Below are real world examples I have collected over my years in real estate of an Estate For Years.
+Below are real-world examples I have collected over my years in real estate and Estate For Years.

 What Do I Need To Know About Estate For Years On My Real Estate Exam?

 There will not be many real estate exam questions about Estate For Years on your real estate exam.
 The last time we conducted a survey of our prior students, most only reported 2 questions at the most with many people reporting no questions at all.
 If you remember the real-world examples provided here you will get any question about Estate For Years correct they throw at you.
 Just keep in mind, this is a lease and not anything to do with physical ownership.